 Lovely Hanapepe and Old Koloa Town

-Kapa’a is a nice town but my favourite small town was unassuming little Hanapepe, a historic town located in Kauai’s south.
+Kapa’a is a nice town but my favorite small town was unassuming little Hanapepe, a historic town located in Kauai’s south.
 The town is home to a number of buildings that look like they have been transplanted from the Wild West and it is for this reason that a number of TV shows and movies have used it as a backdrop.

-Home to the best cafe on the island, Little Fish Coffee, a picturesque swinging bridge, and various interesting shops selling local art, antiques and tasteful souvenirs; Hanapepe is thriving.
+Home to the best cafe on the island, Little Fish Coffee, a picturesque swinging bridge, and various interesting shops selling local art, antiques, and tasteful souvenirs; Hanapepe is thriving.

-Tiny Old Koloa Town was also a favourite with its restored plantation buildings and overgrown banyan trees.
+Tiny Old Koloa Town was also a favorite with its restored plantation buildings and overgrown banyan trees.
 The avocado poke at Koloa Fish Market was one of the best things I ate during my time on Kauai.
 And I ate a lot of delicious things.
 A LOT.

 Amazing Food on Kauai

 The food in Hawaii never fails to disappoint and Kauai was no exception.
-With numerous food trucks serving up filling plate lunches and fish tacos, I also ate the best hawaiian burgers I have ever tasted from Bubba Burgers in Kapa’a, towering stacks of honey toast with cream and macadamia ice-cream from Uncle’s Shave Ice in Poipu and the succulent Korean Chicken Plate from Kilauea Fish Market which was incredible.
+With numerous food trucks serving up filling plate lunches and fish tacos, I also ate the best Hawaiian burgers I have ever tasted from Bubba Burgers in Kapa’a, towering stacks of honey toast with cream and macadamia ice-cream from Uncle’s Shave Ice in Poipu, and the succulent Korean Chicken Plate from Kilauea Fish Market which was incredible.

 And that’s not to mention the abundance of tropical fruit growing on the Garden Island, a lot of it wild.
-I ate so many guavas that we just picked off trees that were growing everywhere, my favourites were the small red ones.
+I ate so many guavas that we just picked off trees that were growing everywhere, my favorites were the small red ones.